withrvr/1Link/To_Do.md

 -   Display
 -   Core

-# Extra features to add but after main to do list
+# Extra features to add but after main To Do list

 -   search bar to search user
 -   user django-hosts for apis and docs of website